vsillan/game-server-programming-course/presentations/web_api_2.md

 General error handling can be done in a middleware

-In ASP.NET Core MVC pipeline the exceptions can be handled with filters
+In ASP.NET Core Web API pipeline the exceptions can be handled with filters

 Note: